LogtalkDotOrg/logtalk3/manuals/_sources/userman/programming.rst.txt

 Logtalk source files can include the text of other files by using the :ref:`directives_include_1` directive.
-Although there's also a standard Prolog ``include/1`` directive, any occurrences of this directive in a Logtalk source file is handled by the Logtalk compiler, not by the backend Prolog compiler.
+Although there is also a standard Prolog ``include/1`` directive, any occurrences of this directive in a Logtalk source file is handled by the Logtalk compiler, not by the backend Prolog compiler.

 .. _programming_portability:

 Portable applications
 ~~~~~~~~~~~~~~~~~~~~~

-Logtalk is compatible with almost all modern Prolog compilers.
-However,
+Logtalk is compatible with most modern standards compliant Prolog compilers.
-this does not necessarily imply that your Logtalk applications will have
+However, this does not necessarily imply that your Logtalk applications will
-the same level of portability.
+have the same level of portability.
 If possible, you should only use in your
 applications Logtalk built-in predicates and ISO Prolog specified
 built-in predicates and arithmetic functions.
 If you need to use
 built-in predicates (or built-in arithmetic functions) that may not be